 Main photo: Alliance of Biodiversity International and CIAT

-Story by Misha Nicholas, EiB Junior Communications Consultant with the help of Gustavo Teixeira (EiB), Martina Cavicchioli (IITA) and Adam Hunt (EiB).
+Story by Misha Nicholas, EiB Junior Communications Consultant with Gustavo Teixeira (EiB), Martina Cavicchioli (IITA) and Adam Hunt (EiB).
 Special thanks to EiB project funders including the Bill & Melinda Gates Foundation (BMGF), the Foreign, Commonwealth & Development Office (FCDO), the United States Agency for International Development (USAID), the German Agency for International Cooperation (GIZ), the Federal Ministry for Economic Cooperation and Development (BMZ Germany), the Australian Centre for International Agricultural Research (ACIAR) and our partners.